Passing both legislative chambers, H.B. 598 would establish a commission to study beer and wine agritourism in New Hampshire.

 On December 20, 2017, Congress passed H.R.
 1, the Tax Cut and Jobs Act.
 Learn more about how this bill could affect your brewery.

-Receiving favorable initial committee consideration, House Bill 903 provides for limited exemptions to the current regulations regarding distribution agreements between beer distributors and manufacturers, as follows: 1) exempts small breweries (i.e. total production volume does …More
+Dying in committee, House Bill 903 sought to provide for limited exemptions to the current regulations regarding distribution agreements between beer distributors and manufacturers, as follows: 1) exempts small breweries (i.e. total production volume does …More